SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-cosmos-db.md

 * **Resource logs**.
 To learn more about the different resource log category types and schemas collected for Azure Cosmos DB, refer to the [Azure documentation](https://learn.microsoft.com/en-us/azure/cosmos-db/monitor-reference#resource-logs).

 * **Platform Metrics for Azure Cosmos DB**.
 For more information on supported metrics and dimensions, refer to the [Azure documentation](https://learn.microsoft.com/en-us/azure/cosmos-db/monitor-reference#metrics).
-These metrics are available in following namespaces:
+These metrics are available in the following namespaces:
    * `Microsoft.DocumentDB/applicationGateways`
    * `Microsoft.DocumentDB/cassandraClusters`
    * `Microsoft.DocumentDB/mongoClusters`